L. E. J. Brouwer: Biography

 "...
 Brouwer, in a paper titled 'The untrustworthiness of the principles of logic', challenged the belief that the rules of the classical logic, which have come down to us essentially from Aristotle (384--322 B.C.) have an absolute validity, independent of the subject matter to which they are applied" (Kleene (1952), p.
 46).

 "After completing his dissertation, Brouwer made a conscious decision to temporarily keep his contentious ideas under wraps and to concentrate on demonstrating his mathematical prowess" (Davis (2000), p.
 95); by 1910 he had published a number of important papers, in particular the Fixed Point Theorem.
 Hilbert—the formalist with whom the intuitionist Brouwer would ultimately spend years in conflict—admired the young man and helped him receive a regular academic appointment (1912) at the University of Amsterdam (Davis, p.
 96).
 It was then that "Brouwer felt free to return to his revolutionary project which he was now calling intuitionism " (ibid).

 Both Brouwer and Hilbert worked as editors at the prestigious mathematical journal, Mathematische Annalen.
 Hilbert was the chief editor of the journal alongside Blumenthal, Carathéodory, and Einstein, and Brouwer was an associate editor.
 The relationship between Brouwer and Hilbert began to deteriorate as their intellectual feud began to become a personal one, culminating in the eventual dismissal of Brouwer by Hilbert.
-Carathéordory sought out Einstein's advice on this matter and Einstein chose to remain neutral in the feud, leading to Brouwer's dismissal.
+Carathéodory sought out Einstein's advice on this matter and Einstein chose to remain neutral in the feud, leading to Brouwer's dismissal.
 Abraham Fraenkel argues that the reason for this dismissal was Brouwer's turn towards pushing ideas of Germanic Aryan supremacy; however, there does not exist any evidence of Brouwer's involvement with the German Nazi party, nor the National Socialist Movement in the Netherlands.
 Brouwer was not known to hold onto any nationalistic views by his contemporaries, and his views were akin to the Germanic idealists and romanticists of the time.

 In later years Brouwer became relatively isolated; the development of intuitionism at its source was taken up by his student Arend Heyting.
 Dutch mathematician and historian of mathematics Bartel Leendert van der Waerden attended lectures given by Brouwer in later years, and commented: "Even though his most important research contributions were in topology, Brouwer never gave courses in topology, but always on — and only on — the foundations of his intuitionism.
 It seemed that he was no longer convinced of his results in topology because they were not correct from the point of view of intuitionism, and he judged everything he had done before, his greatest output, false according to his philosophy."

 About his last years, Davis (2002) remarks:

 "...he felt more and more isolated, and spent his last years under the spell of 'totally unfounded financial worries and a paranoid fear of bankruptcy, persecution and illness.'
 He was killed in 1966 at the age of 85, struck by a vehicle while crossing the street in front of his house."
 (Davis, p.
 100 quoting van Stigt. p.
 110.)